Onomarchus

 Onomarchus (Ὀνόμαρχος) was general of the Phocians in the Third Sacred War, brother of Philomelus and son of Theotimus.
-After his brother's death he became commander of the Phocians and pursued a warmongering policy until his final defeat.
+After his brother's death he became commander of the Phocians and pursued a warmongering policy defeating in battle even Philip II of Macedon until his final defeat by him.

 Commander of the Phocians

 Onomarchus commanded a division of the Phocian army under his brother, Philomelus, in the action at Tithorea, in which Philomelus perished.
 After the battle Onomarchus gathered the remains of the Phocian army and retreated to Delphi.
 An assembly of the people was held, in which Onomarchus strongly urged the prosecution of the war—in opposition to the counsels of the more moderate party.

 In the winter of 354/353 BC, the Phocians decided to make Onomarchus supreme commander, in place of Philomelus.
 As far as the funding of his campaign was concerned, Onomarchus went a step further than his brother and predecessor, who had 'borrowed' from the sacred treasures of Delphi, keeping, however, scrupulous records.
 He actually confiscated the property of all those states who were opposed to Phocis and made full use of the accumulated wealth of the shrine.
 Using the treasures of Delphi he was able to assemble and maintain a large body of mercenary troops, in addition to bribing many of the hostile states, allowing him to influence the Thessalians to abandon their allies and take up a neutral position.
 Thus, disencumbered from his most dangerous antagonists, he was more than a match for his remaining foes.

 Onomarchus was also given to presenting handsome young men whom he took as favorites with expensive gifts among those offered to the treasures of Delphi.